pts/pts-86-dos-reconstruction/README.md

 by loading 9 to the C register, loading the address of a `$`-terminated string to DE, and calling to address 5 (the system call entry point).
-And on 86-DOS 8086 (API designed by Tim Paterson) it can be invoked by loading 9 to the AH register, loading the address of a `$`-terminated string to DX, and calling to address 5.
+And on 86-DOS 8086 (API designed by Tim Paterson) it can be invoked by loading 9 to the CL register, loading the address of a `$`-terminated string to DX, and calling to address 5.

 The DOS syscall API has been extended a lot since 1980 with function not